skeeto/enchive/README.md

 This will reproduce `file.tar.gz`.

+With no filenames, `archive` and `extract` operate on standard input and output.

 ## Notes

 There's no effort at error recovery.
-It bails out on the first error.
+It bails out on early on the first error.
+It should clean up any incomplete files when it does so.

+The `--derive` key generation option can be used to produce deterministic keys which you can re-derive should your secret key lost.
+This key derivation function is run more aggressively (slowly) when generating a master key.

 ## Format